The Shape of Jazz to Come

-The Shape of Jazz to Come is the third album by jazz musician Ornette Coleman.
-Released on Atlantic Records in 1959, it was his debut on the label and his first album featuring the working quartet including himself, trumpeter Don Cherry, bassist Charlie Haden, and drummer Billy Higgins.
-The recording session for the album took place on May 22, 1959, at Radio Recorders in Hollywood, California.
-Although Coleman initially wished for the album to be titled Focus on Sanity after the LP's fourth track, Atlantic producer Nesuhi Ertegun suggested the final title, feeling that it would give consumers "an idea about the uniqueness of the LP."
+The Shape of Jazz to Come is the third studio album by American jazz musician Ornette Coleman.
+Released on Atlantic Records in November 1959, it was his debut on the label and his first album featuring the quartet of himself, trumpeter Don Cherry, bassist Charlie Haden, and drummer Billy Higgins.
+The recording session for the album took place on May 22, 1959, at Radio Recorders in Hollywood.
+Although Coleman initially wished for the album to be titled Focus on Sanity after its fourth track, producer Nesuhi Ertegun suggested the final title, feeling that it would give consumers "an idea about the uniqueness of the LP."

-In 2012, the Library of Congress added the album to the National Recording Registry.
-The album was included in the Rolling Stone list of the 500 greatest albums of all time.
+In 2012, the Library of Congress added The Shape of Jazz to Come to the National Recording Registry.
+The album was included in all three editions of the Rolling Stone list of the 500 greatest albums of all time.
 AllMusic called it one of the 20 essential free jazz albums.
 The album was inducted into the Grammy Hall of Fame in 2015.

 Background

-From 1948 to 1958, Coleman moved between New Orleans, Fort Worth, and Los Angeles, working various jobs and developing his own unique sound that was often met with hostility.
-His unique approach to jazz initially made it difficult to make ends meet by playing music.
+From 1948 to 1958, Coleman moved between New Orleans, his hometown of Fort Worth, Texas, and Los Angeles, working various jobs and developing his own unique sound that was often met with hostility.
+His approach initially made it difficult for him to make ends meet by playing music.
 While employed as an elevator operator in Los Angeles, he studied music theory and harmony and developed an idiosyncratic take on country blues and folk forms.

 Coleman's big break came in Los Angeles when he caught the attention of bassist Percy Heath and pianist John Lewis of the Modern Jazz Quartet.
-Lewis encouraged Coleman and his trumpeter Don Cherry to attend the Lenox School of Jazz (a seminal summer jazz education program) in Massachusetts in 1959, at which Lewis was the director.
-Lewis also secured Coleman a deal with Atlantic Records, who paid his tuition at the Lenox School of Jazz.
-Though both Coleman and Cherry were already rather accomplished by this point in their careers, Lewis wanted to use their attendance at the Lenox School of Jazz to generate buzz amongst jazz circles.
+Lewis encouraged Coleman and his trumpeter, Don Cherry, to attend the Lenox School of Jazz summer program in Massachusetts in 1959, at which Lewis was the director.
+Lewis also secured Coleman a deal with Atlantic Records, which paid his tuition at the Lenox School.
+Though both Coleman and Cherry were already rather accomplished by this point in their careers, Lewis wanted to use their attendance at Lenox to generate buzz amongst jazz circles.
 Their presence at the school was not without friction amongst students and faculty alike, but in the end, their attending the school accomplished what Lewis hoped to achieve.
-After his stint at the Lenox School of Jazz, Coleman was booked by Lewis to play at the 1959 Monterey Jazz Festival in California.
+Coleman was subsequently booked by Lewis to play at the 1959 Monterey Jazz Festival in California.

-These were all pivotal events in Coleman's career, who in June 1959 suggested to Nesuhi Ertegun, who handled Atlantic's jazz recordings, that he was considering abandoning music in order to study religion.
+In June 1959, Coleman suggested to Atlantic jazz producer Nesuhi Ertegun that he was considering abandoning music in order to study religion.
 Ertegun, confident of Coleman's potential, urged him to reconsider.